andreapaz7/covidcatcher-sprint2/README.md

 ### Andrea
 - Front end for Login page
 - Front end for Statistics page
 - Helped with mocked tests for app.py
+- Helped with mocked tests for site.py
+- Created bar graph of counties on Statistics page
+- Made dropdown menu
+- Set up continuous deployment to Heroku and testing on Circle Ci
+- Create About page

 ### Tim
 - Create navigation bar with links to the home, articles, faq, statistics and questionnaire page